Welcome

 By the end of the class you will know:

 We will learn these skills by continuing the analysis of the World Bank open data.
-We will also have a long exercise to capitulate the course, in which you will analyze data on budget execution of the chilean central government.
+We will also have a long exercise to recap the course, in which you will analyze data on budget execution of the Chilean central government.